Skip to Content

 Header group

-• Announcement — a thin bar above the header.
-Set the message via Announcement text; toggle visibility with Show announcement.
-Enable Allow dismiss to let customers close the bar (dismissal persists across pages until you edit the message).
+• Announcement — a thin bar above the header, controlled by settings within the Header section.
+Set the message via Announcement text; toggle visibility with Show announcement bar (off by default).
+A close button is shown by default (Allow visitors to dismiss) — uncheck it for a non-dismissible bar.
+Dismissal persists across pages in the same browser session until you edit the message.

 • Header — the main header.
 Includes: